 Let’s Find Out How is Pepsi Manufactured?

-Introduced in 1893 in the markets, this cold drink is still in trend and has become a part of our routine.
-Though much of the amount of this cold drink is just water, still there are several other things which make this beverage a hit among all others.
+Introduced in 1893 in the markets, this cold drink is still in trend and has become a part of our routine life.
+Though water constitute a large amount of this cold drink, still there are several other things that make this beverage a hit among all others.
 One may say that the taste is somewhat similar due to the presence of carbonated water; there is something which has made it a common name and is known to everyone.
 Let’s have a look at the main ingredients of Pepsi to know more about its manufacturing processes.
 In August 2012, the PepsiCo signed a deal of $30 million with Senomyx, for the artificial high potency sweeteners for the company’s beverages.
 Let’s take a look at How is Pepsi Manufactured?

 The Ingredients in the Bottle

 Following are the main ingredients which are used in the making process of Pepsi:

 - Carbonated water

 - Caramel color

 - Phosphoric acid